timotheenivalis/timotheenivalis.github.io/index.md

 </script>

-# Looking for a PhD Student
+## Looking for a PhD Student

- _**I have a fully funded PhD project to work on current natural selection, evolution and demography in several population of Albatrosses._**  A French version of the project is here: [https://www.univ-larochelle.fr/wp-content/uploads/TBonnet_CEBC_AAP_AllocDoc_2024-1.pdf](https://www.univ-larochelle.fr/wp-content/uploads/TBonnet_CEBC_AAP_AllocDoc_2024-1.pdf), but if you do not read French know that it is flexible anyway.
-[Contact me](timothee.bonnet@cebc.cnrs.fr) ASAP if you may be interested.
+ **Fully funded PhD project to work on current natural selection, evolution and demography in several population of Albatrosses, with fieldwork in the subantarctic.**  A French version of the project is here: [https://www.univ-larochelle.fr/wp-content/uploads/TBonnet_CEBC_AAP_AllocDoc_2024-1.pdf](https://www.univ-larochelle.fr/wp-content/uploads/TBonnet_CEBC_AAP_AllocDoc_2024-1.pdf), but if you do not read French know that it is flexible anyway.
+[Contact me](mailto:timothee.bonnet@cebc.cnrs.fr) ASAP if you may be interested.

 _______________________